chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 [init-issue]: https://github.com/martinvonz/jj/issues/1794

 [^gitignore]: Back during my initial explorations, this was not entirely true, and Jujutsu was tracking files I do not want it to deep in a `node_modules` directory in one project where I was trying it out.
-There is [a bug][gitignore-issue], plain and simple.
+It turned out there was [a bug][gitignore-issue], plain and simple.
 I was able to work around it in the end, but it stymied my initial attempts to commit anything there, because I really do not want *anything* from `node_modules` in history.
+However, that bug got fixed fairly quickly.
+This tells you two things:

+    - Jujutsu is still early, though of course it is much less early than it was six months ago when I had that problem.
+    - The Jujutsu team is *great* about solving these kinds of issues, and in a timely way.

 [gitignore-issue]: https://github.com/martinvonz/jj/issues/1785

-[^mac-pro-tip]: Pro tip for Mac users: add `.DS_Store` to your `~/.gitignore_global` and live a much less annoyed life.
+[^mac-pro-tip]: Pro tip for Mac users: add `.DS_Store` to your `~/.gitignore_global` and live a much less annoyed life—whether using Git or Jujutsu.

 ### Revisions and revsets